-The table below lists the permitted architecture extensions that are supported by the assembler and the conditions under which they are automatically enabled.
+The tables below lists the permitted architecture extensions and architecture versions that are supported by the assembler, including a brief description and a list of other extensions that they depend upon.

 Multiple extensions may be specified, separated by a +.
 Extension mnemonics may also be removed from those the assembler accepts.
 This is done by prepending no to the option that adds the extension.
 Extensions that are removed must be listed after all extensions that have been added.